-This Easter Walk can be done with family or friends, depending on the COVID-19 restrictions in place during Holy Week.
-Everyone will need to observe social distancing.
+This Easter Walk can be done with family or friends, or a church group, during Holy Week.

 The walk can take place close to home, in the woods, in a park, or around a housing estate.
 Schools can also adapt the walk for school sites or for a Forest School setting.
-Full permission is given to adapt this resource to suit any timings, setting, ability or weather.
+We encourage you to adapt this resource to suit any timings, setting, ability or weather.
 Ideally the walk should take place during Holy Week, but it can be done at any time close to Easter.